pawel80/IaC-SDWAN-deployment/README.md

 - Legacy and Data center routers (orange) are configured directly through self-hosted runner

 ![alt text](drawings/lab_v11.png)
+*Network management plane*

 Non standard config:
 - route leaking on DC cores for Legacy DC cores mgmt interface
 - TLOC extension for mgmt interface
 - TF legacy routers iosxe provider and separate provider for legacy core devices (deployed as list of devices)

-Issues:
+> [!Known issues:]
-- iosxe provider will hang if there are no online routers
+> - iosxe provider will hang if there are no online routers
-- for iosxe provider, I've skipped TF config for mgmt interfaces.
+> - for iosxe provider, I've skipped TF config for mgmt interfaces.
 There is too much risk that TF will remove that config
-- impossible to create a sub interface via sd-wan provider, resource: sdwan_service_lan_vpn_interface_ethernet_feature
+> - impossible to create a sub interface via sd-wan provider, resource: sdwan_service_lan_vpn_interface_ethernet_feature

 <!---